cblanks/neural-net/README.md

 4. Use these values to see parameters for new neurons and run 6 more trials.
 5. Repeat.

 > Back to Plan 1.
-This process means it doesn't matter how many parameters I have, I will just average each pair.
+This process means it doesn't matter how many parameters I have, I will just average each parameter to seed new iterations of the network.
 OK!